 The grading scale comprises: Pass with Distinction (VG), Pass (G) and Fail (U).
-For a passing grade (G), the student's work must demonstrate an ability to connect theoretical analysis to empirical outcomes, independent analytical ability, and basic academic requirements in terms of structure and language.
-For a pass with distinction (VG), the student's work must demonstrate a very good ability to link theoretical analysis to empirical outcomes, good analytical ability, and high quality in terms of structure and language.
+For a passing grade (G), the student's work must demonstrate an ability to connect theoretical analysis to empirical cases, independent analytical ability, and basic academic requirements in terms of structure and language.
+For a pass with distinction (VG), the student's work must demonstrate a very good ability to link theoretical analysis to empirical cases, an outstanding independent analytical ability, and high quality in terms of structure and language.